Ether1Project/public-rpc-setup/README.md

 nano /etc/nginx/sites-enabled/default

-# Use CRTL+K to clear out the files contents & replace with the below:
+# Use CRTL+K to clear out the files contents & replace with the below - Replace RPC_URL_HERE with your rpc url for example: rpc.ether1.org

 server {
 server_name RPC_URL_HERE;